 House Price Prediction using Machine Learning Techniques

-The project began by exploring the features of data set, which includes the presence of certain amenities, the number of rooms and garages, the size of all spaces, house conditions, ages, etc. Described below are some descriptive examples of the conducted data exploration.
+The project began by exploring the features of data set, which includes the presence of certain amenities, the number of rooms and garages, the size of all spaces, house conditions, ages, etc. Some descriptive examples of the conducted data exploration are described below.

 Distribution of Target Variable